ThisUserRIP/ProtoWare-Free/README.md

+# ⚠️ WARNING: This project is no longer supported
 # 🛡️ ProtoWare-Free [ANTICHEATER Edition]

 **ProtoWare-Free** is a free open-source **internal rage cheat** for **Blockade** (Unity IL2CPP + EAC).
 Features include aimbot, ESP, visuals, movement hacks, and a clean ImGui-based menu.